tsugiproject/tsugi-build/ami/README.md

 To build your EC2 Instance, make a new instance and start with the AMI you created above.
 Or start with one of the official AMIs (if we make them available).

+**Step 1: Choose an Amazon Machine Image (AMI)**

+Using a Public AMI - TBD

+Using your AMI - Select "My AMIs", find your AMI and select it.

-At "Step 2: Choose an Instance Type" - I use a t2.micro if this will be a medium to low server or if I am going to use an Auto Scaling Group.
+**Step 2: Choose an Instance Type**

+I use a t2.micro if this will be a medium to low server or if I am going to use an Auto Scaling Group.
 If I thing this might get a bit more traffic, but I don't want to use an ASG, use t2.small or t2.medium.
 The nice thing is that it is easy to change the instance type in a pinch - but if you want to keep costs low and handle a wide range of load - using t2.micros and an ASG is the best way to go.

-At "Step 3: Configure Instance Details" ask for an auto-assigned Public IP.
-These are free as long as they are connected to an instance.
-And it is useful if later you want to make a new instance and move that IP to the new instance.
-Then scroll down to "Advanced Details" and "User Data".
+**Step 3: Configure Instance Details**

+Most of the defaults are OK on this screen.
+But we need to configure the instance.
+Scroll down to "Advanced Details" and "User Data".
-Paste in the entire contents of your `user_data.sh` configuration.
+Select "As Text" and paste in the entire contents of your `user_data.sh` configuration.
 Copy everything from the "#! /bin/bash" to the end of the file.
 When the EC2 provisioning process sees the hashbang, it runs the user data as a shell script.

+**Step 4: Add Storage**

-At "Step 4: Add Storage" - Keep the default 8GB - every bit of data that grows except logs is stored outside the server.
+Keep the default 8GB - every bit of data that grows except logs is stored outside the server.

+**Step 5: Add Tags**

-At "Step 5: Add Tags" - Make sure to add a name tag
+Make sure to add a name tag

-At "Step 6: Configure Security Group" - make sure to "Select an existing security group" and pick the right security group.
+**Step 6: Configure Security Group**

+Make sure to "Select an existing security group" and pick the right security group.
 For example if you are only accepting connections from CloudFlare then pick your `cloudflare-80` security group or whatever you named it.